-Conventions Used in this Report
+Conventions Used in this Document

-Where feasible, this technical report quotes a provided example of a Construct experiment configuration file.
-The file is also included in a 2-up printed format in Appendix A and is also available for download at the Training and Sample Data page on the Construct page of CASOS's website.
-To help you follow along, this report uses a few conventions in type face: Construct keywords, such as variable or network names, will use a monospace font to clearly differentiate the example from the surrounding text.
+Where feasible, this document quotes a provided example of a Construct experiment configuration file.
+The sample file is in Appendix A , in a 2-up printed format, using courier new in a smaller font.
+The sample file is also available for download at the Training and Sample Data page on the Construct page of CASOS's website.
+To help you follow along, this report uses a few conventions in type face:

-Code snippets will also be written in the courier new, as these snippets are quotes from the demonstration input file.
+Code snippets will also be written in the courier new, 11 pt text.
+These snippets are quotes from the demonstration input file.
 We'll also frequently call the input file the input deck, or shorten the name to deck, throughout the document.
 The origins of this use of 'deck' will deliberately remain in the mists of our collective memory lest the authors prove how old they really are.